davidLi17/extensionProject/README.md

 - Insert `console.log`: `Ctrl+1` (Mac: `Cmd+1`)
 - Insert `console.error`: `Ctrl+2` (Mac: `Cmd+2`)
 - Comment all console statements: `Ctrl+F2` (Mac: `Cmd+F2`)

+#### Log Navigation
+- Toggle log highlighting: `Ctrl+Shift+H` (Mac: `Cmd+Shift+H`)
+- Go to next log: `Alt+N`
+- Go to previous log: `Alt+P`

+#### Log Explorer
+- Click on the LogRush icon in the activity bar to open the Log Explorer
+- Toggle between "Current File" and "Workspace" modes using the icon in the view header
+- Click on any log item to navigate directly to it
+- Use the refresh button to update the log list

 <a name="configuration"></a>